TheShagwell/LogisticsApp/README.md

 # LogisticsApp
-I am creating a logistic app for the needy
+I am creating a logistic app for the everybody